-Assess your piercing's migration and rejection risk across 7 weighted factors: placement type, jewelry material, sizing, aftercare, trauma exposure, skin type, and healing stage.
+Assess piercing migration and rejection risk across 7 weighted factors: placement, jewelry material, sizing, aftercare, trauma, skin type, healing.

 Founder & Piercing Expert